jawadkhanpk/Functions-CodeBlocks-and-While-Loops-in-Python/README.md

 - Functions with Input
 - Paint Area Calculator using Functions
 - Prime Number Checker
+- Functions with Output
+- Days in a Month Coding Exercise
+- Calculator in Python

 ### Difference Between Parameter & Argument of a Functions